lxsmnsyc/swr-store/packages/swr-store/README.md

 - If the cache is 'stale', revalidation phases goes through, but the result does not return to `'pending'` state.

 These behavior can be defined through the following options:
 - `options.freshAge`: Defines how long the cache stays 'fresh', in milliseconds.
-Defaults to `0`.
+Defaults to `2000`.
+(2 seconds).
 - `options.staleAge`: Defines how long the cache stays 'stale' after becoming 'fresh', in milliseconds.
 Defaults to `30000` (30 seconds).

 A cache is 'fresh' when the time between the cache was updated and was read is between the `options.freshAge` value, otherwise, the cache automatically becomes 'stale'.